 Home economics classes at school – which seems to be thing of the past here in Melbourne – was lots of fun, I really enjoyed that class.
 I was really disappointed when they didn’t offer it as a class after Year 9!
 I remember cooking rabbit one day as part of a historical cooking class.
 The smell was not that great but at least the rabbit was cooked (looking back, I’m sure it could have used plenty more seasoning!)

 CAREER & FOOD:

-I’ve always worked in the retail sector, Fashion.
+Since I left school, I always worked in the retail sector, mainly fashion.
 While working full-time throughout my twenties, I never really cooked during the week.
 My sister and I lived together, we’d always just microwave packet pasta with canned tuna or turned the oven on to heat a frozen meal – it was always quick and easy.
 Weekends, we’d cook a big Bolognese so we’d have leftovers to re-heat during the week.

 My husband and I started our own online business seven years ago, selling drymount photo albums.
-Through working from home, I had the opportunity to expand my cooking skills by getting my Certificate III in Commercial Cookery (January 2016).
-I’ve learnt a lot of great cooking techniques and cooked some amazing dishes that I never thought I’d never cook but I loved every second of it & made some life long friends.
+Through working from home, I had the opportunity to expand my cooking skills.
+I went back to Culinary School where I achieved my Certificate III in Commercial Cookery (January 2016).
+I’ve learnt a lot of great cooking techniques and cooked some amazing dishes that I thought I’d never cook.

 I LOVE spices.
 I love the way they add complexity and dimension to food.
 I also love herbs and chillies – I want to learn as much as I can about all of them, especially about how they’re beneficial for our health.

-I find inspiration from all over – websites, food blogs and cookbooks.
+I find inspiration from all over – websites, food blogs and my huge collection of cookbooks.

 When I take inspiration or adapt a recipe to suit my needs, the original source is always acknowledged, either via a ping back or using the website or blog in my post.